 Dig a hole in the soil large enough to hold the root system.
 When planted the top of the eyes, or growing points of the root system, should sit just below the soil level.
 Place the plant in the hole with the roots facing downwards.

 Fill in the hole, being careful not to overly compact the soil.
-Bare root plants, this means the roots of the plant are free from soil and any potential soil-borne problems, quickly establish themselves.
+Bare root plants, this means the roots of the Bleeding Heart are free from soil and any potential soil-borne problems, quickly establish themselves.

 Water in well.